-Many travelers with work visas may have multiple notices of approval from USCIS with “replacement I-94s” to indicate a change or extension of status.
-Even if you have one or more of these, do not discard the I-94 card or printout documenting your last admission at a Port of Entry.
+Many travelers with a work visa status may have multiple notices of approval from USCIS with “replacement I-94s” to indicate a change or extension of status.
+Even if you have one or more of these, you may still need the I-94 card or printout documenting your last admission at a Port of Entry.

-Some types of travelers (primarily students) receive an I-94 marked “D/S” meaning “Duration of Status,” instead of one that specifies a fixed end date.
-“D/S” refers to another, secondary status document that will determine when the lawful period of stay ends.
-For F-1 and M-1 students, the secondary status document is a Form I-20, issued by a U.S. school authorized to enroll foreign students in a full-time course of study.
+Some travelers (primarily students) are admitted for “D/S,” meaning “Duration of Status,” instead of given an I-94 that specifies a fixed end date.
+“D/S” refers to another, secondary status document that determines when the lawful period of stay ends.
+For F-1 and M-1 students, that secondary status document is a Form I-20, issued by a U.S. school authorized to enroll foreign students in a full-time course of study – an academic program for F-1 students, or a vocational training program for M-1 students.
 For J-1 exchange visitors, the secondary status document is a Form DS-2019, issued by a program sponsor authorized by the U.S. Department of State.

 Except for students who have quit their program and are no longer maintaining valid visa status, most are entitled to a grace period.
 Upon completion of the authorized course of study or practical training, F-1 students are allowed a grace period of 60 days during which they may remain in the United States.
 J-1 exchange visitors and M-1 vocational students have a grace period of 30 days.